 The following is a sample from my book 10,000 Steps Blueprint: The Daily Walking Habit for Healthy Weight Loss and Lifelong Fitness.
 If you’re having trouble developing the “exercise habit,” then I recommend taking the “10000 steps challenge” and check this book out to find out more about a routine that can be added to any busy day.

 People began measuring walking routines in the early 1970’s.
-Researchers have found that, having a walking routine is a beneficial step to take towards health.
+Researchers have found that having a walking routine is a beneficial step to take towards health.
 As can be expected, the cultures with people who walk more frequently are much healthier in terms of weight, heart health and their outlook on life.

 The New York Times to a look at the average daily steps taken in different cultures in a recent article which found Americans walk an average of 5,000 daily steps, while the Japanese do 7,000 and the Australians and the Swiss average almost 10,000 steps.
-As to be expected, Americans have a higher obesity rate than the other cultures, with the obesity rates decreasing according to the amount of steps taken.
-The Standard American Diet of simple carb's and refined sugars also contributes to high obesity rates.
+As to be expected, Americans have a higher obesity rate than the other cultures, with the obesity rates decreasing according to the number of steps taken.
+The Standard American Diet of simple carb's and refined sugars also contribute to high obesity rates.

-Not only does walking help with coronary events and death, the study also found positive impacts on:
+Not only does walking help with coronary events and death, but the study also found positive impacts on:

 How much were the people in the study walking?
 It was based on about 4,500 steps per day, taking about 30 minutes to complete.